suruleredotdev/tweet-arena-tool/README.md

 # tweet-arena-tool

-tool to send periodic Are.na link digests to Twitter as threads
+tool to send periodic Are.na block/link to Twitter as threads

 CLI-only for now, deployable JSON API later!